SHAJLP/README.Generator/README.md

 You are taken to the corresponding sections of the README when you click on a link from under the Table of Contents.

 The license is added to the top of the README along with a badge, this explains which license the application is covered under.
+When you click on the links in the Table of Contents you are taken to the corresponding section of README.
+You can also reach me with additional questions by clicking on the Questions sections, which will have intructions on how to contact me.

+The README.md can be cloned via my Github username and installing it on your local machine.
+You will need to ensure you have installed "inquirer" to install the node.js files to run the application.

+Video link

+The video below is a demostration of the application.